You can use the Users List to manage your community site's user records.

 Search & filter

-Here at the top right, you can use the search and filter features to quickly find users.
+Here at the top right, you can use the search and filter options to quickly find user records.

 - Click the magnifying glass icon to expand a search field, allowing you to find specific users by first/last name, email address, and company affiliation.
 The list will automatically update with each typed character and display all records (visible and hidden) that contain a match.
 Click the X to clear the search field to restore the original list.